JoelBird/joelbird.github.io/index.md

 ## Setting Owner Wallet address

-- A member with the OpenprojManager role must use the **set_owner_wallet_address** command, their wallet earnings according to the amount set with the "Set Owner Shares Percent" command will be released to this account:
+- A member with the OpenprojManager role must use the **set_owner_wallet_address** command, their wallet earnings according to the amount set with the set_owner_shares_percent command will be released to this account:

 ```
 /set_owner_wallet_address